 Thus, it is another object of the invention to avoid performance degradation in certain cases where the critical section experiences a high number of actual conflicts.
-If the lock has been acquired, the assumption may be made that another processor or thread had to acquire the lock because of its inability to perform a method of the present invention.
+If the lock has been acquired, the assumption may be made that another inability to perform a method of the present invention.

-The first step of detecting the critical section may include reading a prediction table holding historical data indicating past successes in speculatively executing the critical section, and the speculative execution may be performed only when 35 the prediction table indicates a likelihood of successful speculative execution of the critical section of above a predetermined threshold value.
+The first step of detecting the critical section may include reading a prediction table holding historical data indicating past successes in speculatively executing the critical section, and the speculative execution may be performed only when 35 invention; and the prediction table indicates a likelihood of successful speculative execution of the critical section of above a predetermined threshold value.

-Thus, it is another object of the invention to avoid speculation for critical sections that are highly contested ${40}$ during actual execution of the program.
+Thus, it is another object of the invention to avoid speculation for critical sections that are highly contested during 40 actual execution of the program.